codejones-hub/plutus/doc/tutorials/contract-testing.rst

 ensure that the call is valid.
 We thus need to know the *type* of contract that each handle refers to.

-To achieve this, every contract handle in a test is *named* by a HandleKey_, another associated datatype of the ContractModel_ class;
+To achieve this, every contract instance in a test is *named* by a ContractInstanceKey_, another associated datatype of the ContractModel_ class;
-we talk to a contract instance by referring to its HandleKey_.
-The HandleKey_ type is parameterised *both* on the type of the contract model, and on the schema and error type of the contract it refers to.
-Since the same test may refer to contracts of several different types, HandleKey_ is defined as a GADT.
+we talk to a contract instance by referring to its ContractInstanceKey_.
+The ContractInstanceKey_ type is parameterised *both* on the type of the contract model, and on the schema and error type of the contract it refers to.
+Since the same test may refer to contracts of several different types, ContractInstanceKey_ is defined as a GADT.

-In this particular case, there is only one type of contract under test, and so it suffices to define a HandleKey_ type with a single constructor.
-There is one contract instance running in each emulated wallet, so we simply distinguish HandleKeys by the wallet they are running in:
+In this particular case, there is only one type of contract under test, and so it suffices to define a ContractInstanceKey_ type with a single constructor.
+There is one contract instance running in each emulated wallet, so we simply distinguish contract instance keys by the wallet they are running in:

  .. code-block:: haskell

-    data HandleKey GameModel schema err where
+    data ContractInstanceKey GameModel schema err where
-        WalletKey :: Wallet -> HandleKey GameModel G.GameStateMachineSchema G.GameError
+        WalletKey :: Wallet -> ContractInstanceKey GameModel G.GameStateMachineSchema G.GameError

-Once this type is defined, we can construct our HandleSpec_:
+Once this type is defined, we can construct our ContractInstanceSpec_:

  .. code-block:: haskell

-  handleSpec :: [HandleSpec GameModel] handleSpec = [ HandleSpec (WalletKey w) w G.contract | w <- wallets ]
+  instanceSpec :: [ContractInstanceSpec GameModel] instanceSpec = [ ContractInstanceSpec (WalletKey w) w G.contract | w <- wallets ]

-This specifies (reading from right to left) that we should create one contract instance per wallet, running ``G.contract``, the contract under test, in emulated wallet ``w``, and distinguished by ``HandleKeys`` of the form ``WalletKey w``.
+This specifies (reading from right to left) that we should create one contract instance per wallet, running ``G.contract``, the contract under test, in emulated wallet ``w``, and distinguished by a ``ContractInstanceKey`` of the form ``WalletKey w``.

 Now we can run tests, although of course they will not yet succeed: